sinc-lab/emb2bind/README.md

 # e_emb2bind: protein binding prediction tool
-e_emb2bind is a protein binding prediction tool that takes as input a FASTA file and a directory containing precomputed residue-level embeddings, trains several emb2bind models, ensembles them with simple voting, and returns binding predictions per amino acid in CAID-style format.
+e_emb2bind is a protein binding prediction tool that returns residue-level binding predictions.
+It takes as input a FASTA file and a directory containing precomputed ESM-2 residue-level embeddings, and applies a set of pre-trained emb2bind models combined by simple voting.

 ## Model overview
 The model was trained to predict protein binding residues using binding annotations from [DisProt](https://disprot.org/), release 25_12.
 Residues annotated as binding were used as positive examples, while all other residues were treated as negative examples.

 The input representation is composed of two components:

 * **ESM-2 residue-level embeddings**, extracted with the `esm2_t6_8M_UR50D` model ([Lin et al., 2023](https://doi.org/10.1126/science.ade2574)).
+These embeddings are provided by the user as precomputed `.npy` files and must have shape `(320, L)`, where `L` is the length of the protein sequence.
 * **AIUPred energy-based features**, which provide residue-level energy information ([Erdős and Dosztányi, 2024](https://doi.org/10.1093/nar/gkae385)).
+These features are computed internally during prediction.

-These features are concatenated and used as input to the binding prediction model.
+The ESM-2 embeddings and the AIUPred energy-based features are concatenated internally and used as input to the binding prediction model.

-## Environment setup
+## Local environment setup

 1. **Clone the repository:**
 ```bash